Public Mobile in Calgary

-I didn’t even last a year as a Wind Mobile customer, but I have a feeling I’ll be back.
-In June I put together a blog post on my experience on Wind Mobile, and nothing I said there has changed.
-Wind is still pretty good, just, slow.
+I didn’t even last a year as a Freedom Mobile customer, but I have a feeling I’ll be back eventually.
+In June I put together a blog post on my experience on Freedom Mobile, and nothing I said there has changed.
+Freedom is still pretty good, just, slow.
 Today though, I made the switch and will now be using Public Mobile in Calgary for phone service.

 Public Mobile came out with a smoking good deal, one that I could not let pass by. $40/mo for 4 gigs of LTE data, unlimited (provincial) talk, and unlimited global text.
 Here’s the info.
 This deal is only on until November 20th, so here’s an archive link if you’re reading this after that date (to see what you missed out on).

 Sign up here: https://publicmobile.ca/en/ab/plans